 It is becoming increasingly evident that understanding the clonal architecture of AML patients is vital for successful treatments.
 It is likely that many different mutations, epigenetic aberrations or downstream abnormalities can generate the same clinical picture.
 However these differences are responsible for the variable responses observed with therapy, which is a major feature in patients with AML.
 Therefore, since varied somatic mutations affect patient outcomes, conventional genotyping is no longer the most suitable method for screening patients.

 The MyAML® is a CLIA validated assay which identifies clinically actionable, pathogenic, and potentially pathogenic mutations in 194 genes associated with AML.
 Using the latest version in Next-Generation Sequencing (NGS) chemistry, MyAML® identifies all somatic mutations, large and small insertions/ deletions and translocations under NCCN/ELN guidelines, as well as novel somatic variants that may have prognostic significance for AML.

-Screening with MyAML® allows generating treatment decisions based on knowing all relevant mutations in both the prevalent clone and those in ‘secondary’ or ‘tertiary’ clones that may become the new prominent clone leading to remission.
+Screening with MyAML® allows generating treatment decisions based on knowing all relevant mutations in both the prevalent clone and those in ‘secondary’ or ‘tertiary’ clones that may become the new prominent clone leading to relapse.